Formula 1: Daniel Ricciardo reportedly to return to AlphaTauri in 2024

 Daniel Ricciardo looks set to return to AlphaTauri in 2024.

 According to ESPN, Ricciardo and Yuki Tsunoda will continue to be the team’s two primary drivers next season.
-Tsunoda is currently in his second season with the team while Ricciardo replaced Nyck De Vries after the first 10 races of the season.
+Tsunoda is currently in his second season with the team, while Ricciardo replaced Nyck De Vries after the first 10 races of the season.

 Ricciardo is currently sidelined after breaking a bone in his left hand during a practice crash at Zandvoort ahead of the Dutch Grand Prix.
 He’s been replaced by Liam Lawson for the past three races and Lawson is again set to compete in Ricciardo’s place in this weekend’s Japanese Grand Prix.

 The return of Ricciardo and Tsunoda to the team could put Lawson’s immediate F1 future in limbo despite impressive results in his three substitute races so far.
 Lawson finished 13th in the Netherlands, 11th at Monza in the Italian Grand Prix and was ninth in Singapore.
-He finished two spots ahead of Tsunoda at Zandvoort while Tsunoda’s had mechanical issues before he’s completed a lap in each of the last two races.
+He finished two spots ahead of Tsunoda at Zandvoort while Tsunoda’s car had mechanical issues before he’d completed a lap in each of the last two races.

 AlphaTauri was Lawson’s best chance at a Formula 1 ride in 2024, especially if the team wanted to take a longer-term view in terms of driver development.
 The only other open seat on the grid next season could be the second seat at Williams if Logan Sergeant doesn’t return.